JoshuaOlubori/brutal-11/src/content/blog/blogpost-4.md

 We also evaluated InceptionNet, a deep learning model known for handling complex patterns in images.
 It was included to see if it could outperform MobileNet on house price data (a different data type).

--   Lower Performance: InceptionNet's errors (RMSE: 1352, MAE: 940) were higher, and its R-squared score (0.17) was lower than MobileNet's (see table).
+-   **Lower Performance**: InceptionNet's errors (RMSE: 1352, MAE: 940) were higher, and its R-squared score (0.17) was lower than MobileNet's (see table).
 This means its predictions were even less accurate.

 <table border="1"> <tr> <td style="background-color: #9ECBFF; font-weight: bold;">Evaluation Metrics</td> <td style="background-color: #9ECBFF; font-weight: bold;">Results</td> </tr> <tr> <td>Root Mean Squared Error (RMSE)</td> <td>1352.11513186377</td> </tr> <tr> <td>Mean Absolute Error (MAE)</td> <td>940.555313181322</td> </tr> <tr> <td>R-squared (R²) Score</td> <td>0.1721021259539165</td> </tr> </table>

-Why InceptionNet Stumbled
+***Why InceptionNet Stumbled***

 Here's what might explain InceptionNet's struggles:

--   Too Complex for This Task: InceptionNet's strength in handling complex image patterns might be a weakness here.
+-   **Too Complex for This Task**: InceptionNet's strength in handling complex image patterns might be a weakness here.
 Its complex architecture might be overfitting the data and not generalizing well to unseen houses.
--   Data Format Mismatch (Again): Like MobileNet, InceptionNet is designed for images, not tables.
+-   **Data Format Mismatch (Again)**: Like MobileNet, InceptionNet is designed for images, not tables.
 This mismatch might make it difficult to learn effectively from house price data.
--   Training Challenges: Issues like suboptimal settings, inefficient algorithms, or limited training data might have hindered InceptionNet's training process.
+-   **Training Challenges**: Issues like suboptimal settings, inefficient algorithms, or limited training data might have hindered InceptionNet's training process.

-Deep Learning for House Prices: More Exploration Needed
+***Deep Learning for House Prices: More Exploration Needed***

 While InceptionNet didn't perform well, it doesn't mean deep learning can't be useful for house prices.
 It simply means InceptionNet's architecture might not be the best choice for this specific problem.
 Further exploration of deep learning models designed for tabular data is needed.